GideonPARANOID/a1_theme/README.md

-A1, a Minimal and Responsive Theme for Anchor CMS
+A1, a Responsive Theme for Anchor CMS
 ========

 Info: